Mendocino CA Hotel Area Guide

 There are several places where you can go riding, either along the ocean or inland among the redwoods.
 Lari Shea's Ricochet Ridge Ranch works out of Cleone, adjacent to MacKerricher State Park, and they take you riding along the Haul Road and beaches in MacKerricher.

 Sport Fishing and Whale Watching and Abalone

-Noyo Harbor, at the south end of Fort Bragg, has a commercial fishing fleet and a large complement of sport fishing boats.
+Noyo Harbor: At the south end of Fort Bragg, Noyo Harbor has a commercial fishing fleet and a large complement of sport fishing boats.
 These boats will take you out on fishing expeditions (salmon, rockfish).
 During the winter months, the same boats will take you out on whale watching trips to see the 20,000-strong California Gray Whale migration.
 The whales come south from Alaska during December and January, and head north again in March and April.
 When the whales are passing by, it is almost impossible not to see some from the shore.